EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - I have started with the desktop first appraoch and have sorted the background images anf the footer.
 * Challenges you faced - Not much challenges today.
 Maybe a little with placing the pattern image in the right place.
 * Tasks for tomorrow - Start with the slider.

+## Day 23

+* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Progress today - I have started with the desktop first appraoch and have sorted the background images anf the footer.
+* Challenges you faced - Not much challenges today.
+Maybe a little with placing the pattern image in the right place.
+* Tasks for tomorrow - Start with the slider.

+## Day 24

+* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Progress today - Today I started working on the Javascript following an example video of a slider I found.
+* Challenges you faced - Learning about cross origin resource sharing!
+* Tasks for tomorrow - Learn more about CORS so I can finish the slider.